pilz0/nixos-config/README.md

-Config for all my devices running nixos
+Config for all my devices running nixos, there is no documentation, the code is documentation enough.